-You have seen happy tears in the movies and in TV shows.
+You have seen happy tears in the movies and TV shows.
 And if you’ve ever felt overcome with joy or success, you might’ve cried some happy tears of your own.

-Happy tears have been researched and there are a few potential explanations.
+Happy tears have been researched, and there are a few potential explanations.

 After ripping open your college acceptance letter, for example, you probably screamed (so loudly your family got startled), and then you most likely burst into tears.

 Some people cry at graduations, at the birth of their children, when a hero returns from war, when they reach their goals, and when someone gives to another person unselfishly.

 These diverse situations have in common that these positive experiences have dimorphous expressions—not only positive expressions but also expressions normatively associated with negative emotions (e.g., anger, sadness, and fear).